-- The Health and Safety Executive have produced guidance on working safely during the coronavirus outbreak - The UK Government has provided specific guidance on working safely in office and contact centres - NHS Inform have produced general guidance on physical distancing - The Scottish Government have produced guidance on business and physical distancing - The World Health Organisation have provided considerations of public health and social measures in the workplace in the context of COVID-19 - Unite have prepared a COVID-19 checklist in appendix 4 of their of procedural infection controls and facilities for the workplace - Scottish Enterprise have published an article on Getting back to work How to Thrive in a post-COVID-19 world which includes a return to work checklist.
+- The Health and Safety Executive have produced guidance on working safely during the coronavirus outbreak - The UK Government has provided specific guidance on working safely in office and contact centres - NHS Inform have produced general guidance on physical distancing

+- The Scottish Government have produced guidance on business and physical distancing - The Scottish Government general guidance for safer work places (updated on 16 Oct 2020) also includes an operational guide and checklist with specific advice on physical distancing (including workstations, common areas, meetings travel etc.) - The World Health Organisation have provided considerations of public health and social measures in the workplace in the context of Covid-19 - Unite have prepared a Covid-19 checklist in appendix 4 of their of procedural infection controls and facilities for the workplace - Scottish Enterprise have published an article on Getting back to work How to Thrive in a post-Covid-19 world which includes a return to work checklist.
 They have also produce an innovation guide on how to prepare and adapt your workplace.